Code-Institute-Submissions/ThijsTerporten-milestone-4_MayResub/README.md

 - The admin can use full CRUD on products.
 > Edit delete and update products.
+- It is a fully functioning E-commerce store.
+> Checkout is possible when using 424242 till the card input field is full.
+- Users can register and leave reviews, save their shipping details, store order history and view order history.

 ### Features Left to Implement

 This project is far from done and I have only started to learn Django.
 In future releases:
+- I would like to add a blog about new books or discussing a certain book.
+- Clean up glassmorphism styling.
+Even though a cool idea it creates bugs.
+- Implement TestCases.
+-

 ## Testing